Help with children's costs

 You may be able to get up to 30 hours of free childcare a week, depending on your income.

-• are a family in England
+• whether you live in England

-• you're working
+• whether you're working

 • your immigration status

-Universal credit for childcare
+Universal credit childcare costs

 Universal credit is a payment to help with living costs.
 It is replacing several other benefits, including Child Tax Credit.